HIGH-INTENT SEARCH HUB

 Corrosive media demands more than “stainless vs plastic.”
 We align body material + seal strategy + joining method to the actual chemical duty.

-• Thermoplastics: CPVC, PP, PVDF (chemistry-first selection)
+• Thermoplastics: CPVC, PP, PVDF for chemistry-first selection

 • Lined options when temperature/pressure exceed plastic limits